Lemoncode/react-typescript-samples/10 LoaderSpinner/readme.md

 export {LoadingSpinnerComponent} from './loadingSpinner';
 ```

-After this, we only need to use our tracker whenever we use a promise.
+After this, we only need to wrap our asynchronous calls with a *trackpromise statement* and we will have all the magic done.

 ## Wraping the asynchronous calls